-Our plan to grow our store base to over 1,000 stores in the United States over the next 10 years requires us to expand our current distribution infrastructure, hire and train additional store associates, maintain strong vendor relationships and raise additional funds for capital needs for new stores and infrastructure expansion.
+Our plan to grow our store base to over 1,000 stores in the United States over the next 10 years requires us to expand our current distribution infrastructure, hire and train additional store associates, maintain strong vendor relationships and raise additional funds for capital and working capital needs for new stores and infrastructure expansion.
 We are planning to open a second distribution facility in Phoenix, Arizona in the first half of 2008.
 We also plan to expand our distribution infrastructure in the future as appropriate to service our future store growth.
 We currently have recruiting and training programs and related infrastructure in place to hire and train store associates for new stores and plan to expand these programs and the related infrastructure as appropriate to meet the requirements for our future growth plans.
 Our strong vendor relationships allow us to satisfy our ongoing product replenishment needs, while continuing to respond to beauty trends by changing out products on a regular basis, as we continue to grow our store base.
-In addition, on June 29, 2007, we amended our credit facility to fund our future growth plans.
-We plans.
-We hand the as 50 million in accordion option to provide additional borrowings up to a total of \$200 million under the amended credit facility to fund our future growth plans.
+In addition, on June 29, 2007, we amended our credit facility to provide \$50 million in additional borrowings up to a total of \$200 million under the amended credit facility to fund our future growth plans.
 We intend to use cash flow from operations and borrowings under our amended credit facility (including future amendments) to support our growth plans.